tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/README.md

 - Note that the site's upload folder may be writable.
 - Check the active ports and using curl to check the service. [frp](https://github.com/fatedier/frp):frpc for target, frps for attacker.
 - Check the unknown SUID binaries execution result.
-- If the targer server does not install mysql client tool try using mysqldump.
+- If the target server does not install mysql client tool try using mysqldump.